ohadr98/Week09-DockerApp/README.md

 - You need to create Environment Varibles in azure pipeline for all the secret varibles.

--When you finish to add all the varibles run the pipeline.
+- When you finish to add all the varibles run the pipeline.